Nobility in Iceland: Aristocracy of the Icelandic Commonwealth

-During the Norse settlement of Iceland, beginning in ca. 874 and lasting until ca. 930, chieftains and aristocratic families from Western and Northern Norway arrived to the island.
+During the Norse settlement of Iceland, beginning in c.
+874 and lasting until c.
+930, chieftains and aristocratic families from Western and Northern Norway arrived to the island.
 They had refused to accept Harald I Halfdanson as their high king, instead abandoning their chieftain seats and petty kingdoms and heading west.
 One of these seats was Borg in Lofoten.

 In the following centuries Iceland was ruled by a handful of aristocratic families, each controlling their respective part of the island, mainly the Sturlungar, the Ásbirningar, the Oddaverjar, the Haukdælir, the Vatnsfirðingar, and the Svínfellingar.

 During this time a rich amount of poetry and literature was created, among others by poet Sighvatr Sturluson and by poet and historian Snorri Sturluson.
 The aforementioned families are extensively described in historical literature, for example in the Sturlunga saga.

 Norwegian nobility

 Between 1262 and 1814, Iceland was a part of the Kingdom of Norway.
 The process that turned Iceland into a province had begun already in the 12th century.
 In the 12th and the 13th centuries several Icelandic men travelled to and were included at the Royal Court in Norway.

 Jón Loftsson, Böðvar Þórðarson, Ormur Jónsson, Oddur Gissursson, and Gissur Hallsson are described as men ‘whom God has given the power over the people of Iceland’ in a letter of 1179 or 1180 by Eysteinn Erlendsson, Archbishop of Norway.
 Illustrating the growing connection between Iceland and Norway, Jón's mother was Þóra Magnúsdóttir, a daughter of King Magnus III Olafson of Norway.

 In 1220, Snorri Sturluson, an adopted son of Jón and a member of the Sturlunga family, became a vassal of Haakon IV Haakonson of Norway.
 In 1235 Snorri's nephew Sturla Sighvatsson also accepted vassalage under the King of Norway.
 Unlike his uncle, Sturla worked actively for bringing Iceland under the Norwegian Crown, warring on chieftains who refused to accept the King's demands.
 However, Sturla and his father Sighvatr Sturluson were defeated by Gissur Þorvaldsson, the chief of the Haukdælir, and Kolbeinn the young, chief of the Ásbirnings, in the Battle of Örlygsstaðir, losing their position as the mightiest chieftains in Iceland.

 In 1262, following the Old Covenant, the independent republic became an earldom under the Kingdom of Norway.
 Gissur Þorvaldsson of the Haukdælir was created Earl of Iceland in 1262, indicating and imposing that he should rule Iceland on behalf of Norway's king.

 It is known that approximately 20-30 Icelandic men had the title of knight (ridder) in the following centuries, among others Eiríkur Sveinbjarnarson in Vatnsfjörður († in 1342) and Arnfinnur Þorsteinsson († in 1433).
 The first noble titles are known since 1277.
 These titles were normally not inherited, but rather expressed each person's function and rank as the King's servant.